-2.1.
+- 2.1.
 Tailcoats/jackets: any single colour tailcoat or jacket (approved by the Athlete's NF) will be allowed.
 Striped or multi-coloured coats or jackets are not permitted.
-Tasteful and discreet accents, such as a collar of a different hue or modest piping or crystal decorations, are acceptable.
+Tasteful and discreet accents, such as a collar of a different hue or modest piping or crystal decorations, are acceptable. - 2.2.

-- 2.2.
 At all CDIP/CDICh/CDIYH (5 and 6 yo), a jacket must be worn. - 2.3.
 In bad weather, the Ground Jury may allow the wearing of light waterproof coat.
 In very warm weather, the Ground Jury may allow Athletes to ride without a jacket. - 3.
 Military, Police, etc. may wear civil or service dress at all international Events.
 Service dress does not only apply to Members of the Armed Forces and Police, but also to members and employees/students of other State/Military Establishments and National Studs/schools/institutes.
 They must comply with all Protective Headgear requirements. - 4.
-Spurs are optional and must be made of metal.
+Spurs are optional compulsory except for CDIP and CDICh Events and must be made of metal.
 The shank must be either curved or straight pointing directly back from the centre of the spur when on the Athlete's boot.
 The arms of the spur must be smooth and blunt.
 If rowels are used, they must be blunt/smooth (no sharp edges) and free to rotate.
-Metal spurs with round hard knobs are allowed ("Impuls" spur) and the knobs may rotate.
+Metal spurs with round hard plastic knobs are allowed ("Impuls" spur) and the knobs may rotate.
 "Dummy" spurs with no shank are also allowed. - 4.1.
-In Children and Pony Competitions, spurs are optional, but if used, only blunt metal spurs are allowed.
+In Children and Pony Competitions, spurs are optional, but if used, only blunt metal spurs no longer than three point five centimetres (3.5 cm) measured from the boot to the tip are allowed.
 The shank may not be longer than three point five centimetres (3,5 cm).
 Spurs with rowels are not allowed. - 5.
 Earphones and/or other electronic communication devices are strictly prohibited at FEI Dressage Competitions whilst competing, and such usage is penalised by elimination.
 Earphones or similar devices are however permitted during training and warm-up.